Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Acknowledgments

 \section{Acknowledgments}

-This research was funded by UNAM-PAPIIT and CONACyT Research Projects IN109710 and 179662, respectively.
-We warmly thank Mart\'{\i}n Crocce for communications regarding cosmological initial conditions, and to Alexander Knebe for his help with the the AHF halo finder.
+This research was funded by UNAM-PAPIIT (IN108914 \& IN104113) and CONACyT (179662) Research Projects.
+We warmly thank Mart\'{\i}n Crocce for communications regarding cosmological initial conditions, to Alexander Knebe for his help with the the AHF halo finder, and an anonymous Referee for useful comments to improve this work.
 We also thank Elena Jim\'enez-Bail\'on for comments and Irving \'Alvarez-Castillo, from DGCTIC-UNAM, for his help with software matters.